-At Inverness Christian Academy, sports programs are offered for older grade levels.
+At Inverness Christian Academy, sports programs are offered for older grade levels (elementary basketball, JV and Varsity Volleyball, Basketball, and Soccer).
+We believe that sports is a microcosm of life in general.
+The issues that life brings each of us can be represented during a sports season, including giving our trials over to God.
 Special intramural sports activities may also be offered throughout the school year.
 To participate on a sports team, the student must maintain an overall "C" average academically.
 A 2.0 GPA is required by the FHSAA and our athletic conference in order to participate in interscholastic sports.
 In addition, weekly grades will be averaged for each athlete by each teacher.
 Any athlete falling below a "C" average in any class will be suspended from any athletic game or practice until the grade is brought up.
-Each Monday teachers will report ineligible players to the coach and administrator.
-Unless the teacher gives the student clearance, the student will be suspended from games and practices until the next Monday, at which time the status will be updated.
+Each Monday (after at least two weeks of the grading period have passed), grades will be checked by the athletic director to determine any academically ineligible students.
+In some cases, the teacher may know of extenuating circumstances and may still clear the student to remain on the team.
+Unless the teacher gives the student clearance, the student will be suspended from games and practices until the following Monday, at which time the status will be updated.
 The teacher has the final decision on the academic eligibility of their students.
-Discipline records will also be considered before a student is admitted to the team.
+Discipline records will also be considered before a student is admitted to an athletic team.
 If at any time throughout the playing season these requirements are not maintained, the student will be released from the team.
-Rules of conduct and further requirements from the athletic director will be gone over in a meeting during open house.
+Rules of conduct and further requirements from the athletic director will be presented in the athletic handbook and at the beginning of each season.
 Students and parents may be required to sign a form stating that they understand all policies before tryouts.
 At ICA, sports are offered not only to teach the physical aspects of each sport played, but more importantly, to teach student athletes how to behave in a Christ-like manner, whether on or off the court.
 Our desire is for every team we play and every business we enter to notice right away that we are definitely a Christian school.